ArmyGuy255A/openfire/README.md

 ```

 ## How to use the pre-build Docker Image
 You can deploy the docker image using any platform you wish.
+The default image uses port 9090.
+So, you may need to map from 80:9090 or just use 9090 directly.
 Just ensure that you use the following image:tag from Docker hub
 ```
 armyguy255a/openfire:latest
 ```